zupo/awesome-lanzarote/README.md

 * [Yoigo](https://www.yoigo.com/tarifas-tarjeta) (20€: 16GB, valid for one month)

 All three use the same infrastructure, so there are no major differences in speed and coverage.
 They all have multiple shops around the island, use your favorite mapping software to find them.

+## Coworking

+* No good options, there was one, but they closed
+* This is because families are here and people work from their villa/apartment, no need for a central coworking space to "hang out"
+* You can work anywhere:
+  * Cafes and restaurants are used to people with laptops

 # Live